American Elasmobranch Society

 Section 1.
 The Officers of the Society shall be: a President, who will serve as President-Elect from the time of the election until s(he) assumes the duties as President on January 1, immediately following his or her election, and who may be re-elected; a Treasurer, a Secretary, and an Editor, who may serve unlimited, consecutive terms.
 All Officers will be elected to serve two-year terms.
 The President and Treasurer will be elected so that the first year of their term will begin in even years; the Secretary and Editor will be elected so that the first year of their term will begin in odd years.

 Section 2.
-The Officers shall be elected from among members in good standing.
+The Officers shall be elected from among members in good standing, and all officers must maintain their memberships such that they remain members in good standing during their entire term.
 The term of office shall commence on January 1 following the annual meeting at which the Officers were elected.

 Section 3.
 The Officers named in Section 1 shall discharge the duties usually assigned to their respective offices (see By-Laws).